fkie-cad/windowsScripts/README.md

 # Some useful (batch) scripts
-Last updated: 14.09.2023
+Last updated: 20.12.2023

-Most of the scripts are used in daily work and well tested.
+Most of the scripts are used in daily work and are well tested.
 Some of them are less tested.
 They all may have bugs or just work in some specific environments or for specific tasks.

-If mainly copy-and-pasted from somewhere else, it should be noted.
+If mainly copy-and-pasted from somewhere else, it should have been noted in the script or the description.

 Use them at your own risk without any warranty.

-Some change registry values or other system settings.
+Some/Most change registry values or other system settings.
 **So use them at your own risk, read them carefully beforehand, make back ups of your system before using them or test them on a VM.**

 Mostly there are pure batch scripts, some are ps1 some are py.